ferencberes/online-node2vec/README.md

 This repository contains the code related to the research of [Ferenc Béres](https://github.com/ferencberes), [Róbert Pálovics](https://github.com/rpalovics), [Domokos Miklós Kelen](https://github.com/proto-n) and András A. Benczúr.

-# Cite
+# Introduction

-We propose two online node embedding models (StreamWalk and second order similarity) for temporally evolving networks.
+We propose two online node embedding models (StreamWalk and online second order similarity) for temporally evolving networks.
 Two nodes are required to be mapped close in the vector space whenever they lie on short paths formed by recent edges in the first model, and whenever the set of their recent neighbors is similar in the second model.

 Please cite our [paper](https://appliednetsci.springeropen.com/articles/10.1007/s41109-019-0169-5) if you use our work: